-Our client located in Markham, Ontario has an immediate opening for a Controls Technician
+Our client located in Brampton, Ontario has an immediate opening for a Controls Technician.

 • Ensures safe practices prior to working on any equipment as to prevent harm to him/herself & to other (eg. Lockout procedure, barricading areas, safe handling of materials, etc.); make supervisor aware of any unsafe procedures or areas so corrective actions can be taken.